MariaHusak/Husak.University.Google-Calendar/README.md

 ##### 9. Monitor and Maintain
 Monitor your application's performance and resource usage on Azure.
 Use Azure's monitoring tools to identify and address any issues promptly.
 Regularly update your application and dependencies to keep it secure and up-to-date.

+### Continuous Integration/Continuous Deployment (CI/CD) Process Documentation
+##### Introduction:
+Continuous Integration/Continuous Deployment (CI/CD) is a software development practice aimed at delivering code changes more frequently and reliably.
+It involves automating the process of integrating code changes into a shared repository (Continuous Integration) and deploying applications to production environments automatically (Continuous Deployment).
+This documentation outlines the CI/CD process implemented within our organization.

+#### 1. Purpose:
+The purpose of this document is to provide a comprehensive guide to the CI/CD process followed.
+It includes an overview of the process, its benefits, and step-by-step instructions for developers and operations teams to understand and utilize the CI/CD pipeline effectively.

+#### 2. Overview:
+The CI/CD process involves the following key stages:

+##### Version Control:
+Developers work on code changes in feature branches within a version control system (e.g., Git).

+##### Continuous Integration (CI):
+Code changes are automatically merged into a shared repository multiple times a day.
+Automated tests are executed to ensure that the new changes do not introduce any regressions.

+##### Continuous Deployment (CD):
+Once the changes pass all tests in the CI stage, they are automatically deployed to staging or production environments.
+#### 3. Benefits:
+Implementing CI/CD offers several benefits, including:

+##### Faster Time-to-Market:
+Automating the build, test, and deployment processes speeds up the delivery of new features and bug fixes.

+##### Higher Quality:
+Automated testing helps catch bugs early in the development process, ensuring a higher quality of code.

+##### Improved Collaboration:
+CI/CD encourages collaboration among developers, testers, and operations teams by providing a standardized and automated process.
+#### 4. CI/CD Process:
+The CI/CD process consists of the following steps:

+##### Code Development:
+Developers work on code changes in feature branches.

+##### Code Review:
+Pull requests are created for code changes, and peer reviews are conducted to ensure code quality and adherence to coding standards.

+##### Continuous Integration (CI):

+Trigger: Whenever a pull request is merged into the main branch or when changes are pushed to feature branches.
+Actions:
+Automated build: The code is compiled and built into executable artifacts.
+Automated tests: Unit tests, integration tests, and other types of tests are executed to verify the correctness of the code changes.
+Static code analysis: Tools such as linters and code quality analyzers are used to check for coding standards and potential issues.
+Code coverage analysis: Assess the percentage of code covered by automated tests.
+Notifications: Notify developers of the CI pipeline status (success or failure) via messaging platforms or email.

+##### Continuous Deployment (CD):

+Trigger: After successful completion of the CI stage.
+Actions:
+Artifact deployment: Deploy the built artifacts to staging environments for further testing.
+Automated acceptance testing: Execute automated tests in the staging environment to ensure that the application behaves as expected.
+Manual testing (optional): If necessary, perform manual testing in the staging environment.
+Deployment to production: Upon successful testing in the staging environment, automatically deploy the changes to production environments.
+Notifications: Notify stakeholders of deployment status and any issues encountered during the deployment process.
+#### 5. Tools and Technologies:
+The following tools and technologies are commonly used in our CI/CD process:

+Version Control: Git
+CI/CD Pipeline: Jenkins, GitLab CI/CD, Travis CI Automated Testing: JUnit, Selenium, Jest, pytest Artifact Repository: Nexus, Artifactory
+Deployment Tools: Ansible, Docker, Kubernetes
+Monitoring: Prometheus, Grafana

 ## Project Task Decomposition
 ### Week 1:
 - Implement feature: User authentication with Google Account (OAuth 2.0) ✔️